MKamil99/Pogodynka/README.md

 * Navigation 2.3.4 - library responsible for moving between the fragments.

 ### How to compile it?
-Pogodynka uses REST API with API KEY.
+WeatherApp uses REST API with API KEY.
 If you just want to test it on your mobile phone, you can download an .apk from Releases and install it.
 Otherwise, if you want to change something in the code and compile it by yourself, you'll have to **generate your own API KEY** as it is not contained in this repository.
 To do it, follow the steps from this [instruction](https://developers.themoviedb.org/3/getting-started/introduction) and replace